2013–14 Ashes series: First Test

 Australia won the toss and elected to bat, however they were reduced to 6/132 just after lunch on the first day, with Stuart Broad claiming four early wickets.
 From there, Brad Haddin and Mitchell Johnson added 114 for the seventh wicket before Johnson was dismissed for 64.
 At stumps on day one, Australia was 8/273, with Haddin on 78.

 When play resumed on day two, England took the remaining two Australian wickets quickly to dismiss them for 295.
 Haddin was run out for 94, while Broad claimed 6/81.
 In reply, England lost Cook and Trott in the opening session to go to lunch at 2/55.
-Momentum swung Australia's way when Harris dismissed Pietersen shortly afterwards, sparking a dramatic collapse which saw the visitors crumble to 8/91.
+Momentum swung Australia's way when Harris dismissed Pietersen shortly afterwards, sparking a dramatic collapse which saw the visitors crumble to 8/91, with Mitchell Johnson the main architect of the collapse, taking 4/61.
 Eventually England was bowled out for 136, a deficit of 159.
-Mitchell Johnson was the main architect of the collapse, taking 4/61.
 In their second innings, Australia reached 0/65 by the close of play.

 Australia increased their advantage on day three, led by David Warner (124) and Michael Clarke (113).
-Brad Haddin also contributed 53 as Australia declared on 7/401, setting England a target of 561 for victory.
-In response, England lost Carberry and Trott before the end of the day, finishing on 2/24.
+Brad Haddin also contributed 53, and Johnson contributed with the bat in the second innings as well and scored an unbeaten 45-ball 39, as Australia declared on 7/401, setting England a target of 561 for victory.
+In response, England lost Carberry and Trott before the end of the day, finishing on 2/24, with Johnson continuing to trouble and unbalance Trott with short-pitched bowling, and ended up dismissed on 9 when Johnson had him flicking one straight into the hands of Nathan Lyon.

 Australia made steady inroads on day four, although at tea England had steadied somewhat at 4/142.
-However, Lyon dismissed Cook for 65 straight after the resumption, initiating another collapse, which saw the tourists bowled out for 179.
+However, Lyon dismissed Cook for 65 straight after the resumption, initiating another collapse, with Johnson taking three of the remaining four wickets, and saw the tourists bowled out for 179.
 A substitute fielder Chris Sabburg, who entered the field for a brief moment, took a widely reported catch that dismissed Kevin Pietersen for 26.
-Australia won by 381 runs and Mitchell Johnson was named man of the match, claiming 5/42 in the second innings and nine wickets for the match.
+Australia won by 381 runs and Mitchell Johnson was named man of the match, claiming 5/42 in the second innings and nine wickets for the match, as well as his all-round efforts towards the runs.
+Towards the end of England's second innings, the Australians had set an attacking field for Johnson, about which ESPNcricinfo wrote in their report, "Every fielder was there for the kill: four slips, a fly slip, two leg slips, silly mid off, short leg."